Updated November 20, 2019.

-Can I Buy Marijuana While I Visit Colorado?
+Can Anyone Buy Weed or Marijuana In Colorado?

 In short yes.
-Any adult, over the age of 21 can possess and consume marijuana in the State of Colorado.
-The law makes no distinction about in state residents versus tourists, in terms of the possession, purchase or consumption of marijuana in Colorado.
+Any adult, over the age of 21 can purchase, possess and consume marijuana in the State of Colorado.
+The law makes no distinction between residents of Colorado versus tourists who are visiting, in terms of the possession, purchase or consumption of marijuana in Colorado.

-Think of it much like purchasing alcohol.
-All you have to do is present a valid government issued ID, showing you are over the age of 21, and you are free to make your purchase up to the legal amount.
+Think of purchasing weed or marijuana much like purchasing alcohol.
+All you have to do is present a valid government-issued ID, showing you are over the age of 21, and you are free to make your purchase of marijuana up to the legal amount.

-Initially the State licensed 136 stores, statewide, allowed to sell marijuana.
-Keep in mind that cities, towns and counties are allowed to ban the sale of marijuana, and many have, like Colorado Springs for instance.
-Probably the best guide I’ve seen on legal pot shops was put together by the Denver Post.
+Initially, the State licensed 136 stores, statewide, the allowance to sell marijuana.
+Keep in mind that cities, towns, and counties are allowed to ban the sale of marijuana, and many have, like Colorado Springs for instance.
+Probably the best guide I’ve seen on legal pot shops and reputable places to purchase weed was put together by the Denver Post.

-Are There Restricted Store Hours for Pot Shops?
+Are There Restricted Store Hours for Purchasing Weed From Pot Shops?

-Yes, Colorado law states that stores cannot open before 8:00am and cannot be open past midnight.
+Yes, Colorado marijuana law states that stores cannot open before 8:00am and cannot be open past midnight.
 Keep in mind though that each jurisdiction is allowed to make more restrictive hours and many have.
 Denver, for instance, won’t allow stores to remain open past 7:00pm.
+Make sure to check the hours for the specific store you plan to buy marijuana from.

 How Can I Transport Weed I Legally Bought?

-The best advice I can give on this issue is to place it in a closed trunk.
+The best advice I can give on the issue of transporting weed is to place it in a closed trunk.
 This way, if you are stopped by law enforcement, there’s no question that you weren’t consuming it.

 Can I Get a DUI For Smoking Weed in Colorado?

 YES.
-In fact, Colorado has made it easier to prosecute you for driving stoned.
-Colorado has adopted an “express consent” law.
-This means that by virtue of operating a motor vehicle on Colorado roads, you consent to a chemical test of your blood or breath if an officer has probable cause to believe you are impaired.
+In fact, Colorado has made it easier to prosecute you for driving stoned on marijuana.
+Colorado has adopted an “express consent” law for marijuana, which set’s a per se limit on how much THC can be in your blood, much like a BAC of .08 is the per se limit for alcohol.
+This means that by virtue of operating a motor vehicle on Colorado roads, you consent to a chemical test of your blood or breath if an officer has probable cause to believe you are impaired from drugs or alcohol.
 If the Officer believes you are high, they will require a chemical test of your blood.
-This allows them to determine how many nano-grams of active THC metabolites are in your blood at the time of driving.
-If you have more than 5 nano-grams of active THC metabolites, you are presumed to be substantially impaired, meaning that a DA could tell the jury that, regardless of any other indicators of impairment, or how well you did on the roadside tests, its OK for them to presume you were driving stoned.
+This allows them to determine how many nanograms of active THC metabolites are in your blood at the time of driving.
+If you have more than 5 nanograms of active THC metabolites, you are presumed to be substantially impaired, meaning that a DA could tell the jury that, regardless of any other indicators of impairment, or how well you did on the roadside tests, it’s OK for them to presume you were driving stoned.
 In short, don’t drive high.

 Isn’t Weed Still Illegal Under Federal Law?
 Will the Feds Prosecute Me?